-The 12-volt DC system batteries are charged by the engine charging system or the battery charger when connected to the optional shore power.
-The 12-volt DC power is distributed to the battery switches and the circuit breakers on the Main Distribution Panel (MDP), located in the aft, starboard cockpit or under the aft seat.
-These circuit breakers protect the switch panels that are located on the helm and in the head enclosure.
+The 12-volt DC system batteries are charged by the engine charging system or the battery charger when connected to shore power.
+12-volt power is distributed to the battery switches and breakers on the Main Distribution Panel (MDP) located just aft of the helm seat that protect the switch panels on the helm and in the cabin.
+The battery voltage for the house battery is monitored using the volt meter on the MDP.
+The engine battery voltage is monitored on the Yamaha multi-gauge.